Save up to 15% off with Packages. View Pricing →

 Hyperpigmentation & Melasma

 Microneedling can help fade mild to moderate hyperpigmentation by accelerating cell turnover and allowing brightening serums to penetrate more effectively.
-For melasma specifically, microneedling is a safer option than most lasers because it doesn't generate heat — which can worsen melasma in many patients.
+For melasma specifically, microneedling is a safer option than most lasers because it doesn’t generate heat — which can worsen melasma.
 That said, melasma is chronic and multifactorial; microneedling can improve it but rarely resolves it completely on its own.
-Your provider may recommend combining it with a VI Peel or medical-grade skincare like SkinBetter Science.
+Your provider may recommend combining it with a chemical peel or medical-grade skincare.

 Neck & Jowl Laxity